SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_4/phase4_decisions.md

 Rationale:

-- The extraction stage prioritises recall (capture everything) as rule-based methoda are limited in precision due to semantic ambiguity and lack of context understanding
+- The extraction stage prioritises recall (maximising coverage)
+- Rule-based methods are limited in precision due to lack of contextual understanding
-- Minimal precision logic is applied only where trivial and high-impact (negation of symptoms)
+- Minimal precision logic is applied only where trivial and high-impact (negation)
-- This creates a weak but acceptable baseline, allowing measurement of transformer improvement
+- This establishes a weak but consistent baseline for measuring transformer improvement

 ---